tazbir-bs/test-repo-for-docs/README.md

    - Utilize a secrets management tool
    - Avoid hardcoding sensitive information

----

-**Note:** This README provides an overview of the DevOps practices for Project XYZ.
-Please refer to detailed documentation and scripts in the respective directories for a more in-depth understanding and implementation details.

-Feel free to adapt and expand upon these sections based on your project's specific technologies and tools.

 Thank you for your interest in our Taxi Hailing Service!
 If you have any questions or encounter any issues, please don't hesitate to open an issue or reach out to our support team.
 Happy coding!